GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 experience.
 Your job is to *minimize* lost conversions on mobile and *maximize* conversions on desktop.
 [Research has shown](https://www.comscore.com/Insights/Presentations-and-Whitepapers/2017/Mobiles-Hierarchy-of-Needs) that there's a huge opportunity to provide a better mobile form experience.

-Most of all, users are more likely to abandon forms that look long, complex and without a sense of direction—especially on smaller screens and when users are distracted or in a rush.
+Most of all, users are more likely to abandon forms that look long, that are complex, and without a sense of direction.
+This is especially true when users are on smaller screens, distracted, or in a rush.
 Ask for as little data as possible.

 ### Make guest checkout the default {: #guest-checkout}